Enid’s 580 MTB Trails get a boost from Eagle Scout project

 Northcutt installed a large teeter-totter ramp centrally located in Enid’s 580 MTB Trails.

-He said his goal was to add complexity and fun to the 580 MTB Trails for all ages and skill levels of riders who come from across Northwest Oklahoma.
+He said his goal was to add complexity and fun to the 580 MTB Trails for all ages and skill level of riders who come from across Northwest Oklahoma.

 The idea for Northcutt’s project was inspired by the bike trails in Bentonville, Ark., where he encountered a wooden teeter-totter for bikers to hone their skills for shifting surfaces and jumps.